helium18/Focus/README.md

 ## Uninstall :(

-Built: Just remove the `~/Focus` directory, or the rust binary which you've pasted in one of the `$PATH` folders.
+Built: Just remove the `~/Focus` directory, and the rust binary which you've pasted in one of the `$PATH` folders.
 If you're facing a problem, consider raising an issue.
 deb: Uninstall it via the original deb file.

 ## Support